okbob/pspg/README.md

 # Note - Installation
 When you compile code from source, run ./configure first.
 Sometimes ./autogen.sh first

+If you would to display UTF-8 characters, then `pspg` should be linked with `ncursesw` library.
+UTF-8 characters are displayed badly when library `ncursesw` is used.
+You can see broken characters with incorrect locale setting too.

+You can check wide chars support by `pspg --version`.
+Row `ncurses with wide char support` is expected.
+Re-run `configure` with `--with-ncursesw` option.
+When this command fails check if development package for ncuresesw library is installed.

 ## Fedora (28 and later)

     # dnf install pspg